 VIDEO: The Best Dog Training Treats!

-Looking for an easy commercial treat to use during training?
-Here is a good option from Faris Jaclyn Dog Training.
+Looking for an easy homemade treat to use during training?
+Here is a good healthy option from the folks at Preventative Vet.

 High Value Treats